 The halcyon days of Swedish football came between 1948 and 1958.
 In 1948 Sweden won gold at the London Olympic Games.
 Bronze medals followed at both the 1950 World Cup in Brazil and the Helsinki Olympics of 1952.
 Then, in 1958, Sweden not only hosted the World Cup but also reached the final, losing 5-2 to a spectacular Brazilian team.

 The early 1990s also brought success.
 Sweden got to the semi-finals of the 1992 UEFA European Championship on home soil, before finishing third at the World Cup in the United States two years later.
 Under the leadership of coaches Tommy Söderberg and Lars Lagerbäck, the national side or Blågult (blue and yellows) would qualify for five straight final tournaments from 2000 to 2008.
 Sweden made it past the group stage at three of those events, enhancing their achievement.
 After narrowly missing out on the 2010 World Cup, Lagerbäck stepped down after 12 years on the bench.
+His successor Erik Hamrén led Sweden to the UEFA EUROs in 2012 and 2016.

 The women's team have also gained international honours.
 They were European champions in 1984, runners-up on three occasions – 1987, 1995 and 2001 – third in 1989 and then semi-finalists in 2013 when acting as UEFA Women's EURO hosts.
 The female side also came second at the FIFA Women's World Cup in 2003 and third in both 1991 and 2011.